-Dendrochronology Intensive Summer Course (DISC) 2024
+Dendrochronology Intensive Summer Course (DISC) 2025

-What is DISC2024?
+What is DISC2025?

+The Dendrochronology Intensive Summer Course (DISC) is a three-week long course that is designed to provide experiential learning in all phases of tree-ring research.
 Participants will learn fundamental Dendrochronology concepts and be introduced to its rich interdisciplinary nature.
 In addition, they will hone their skills in track-specific techniques.
 All tracks will include a fieldwork component and cover sample collection, sample processing, data analysis and will culminate in a project presentation.
 Ample opportunities to network and interact with participants in other tracks, as well as Invited speakers, are an important and integral part of DISC.

 Who should attend?